 A Footloose-esque Dance Picture Starring Jimmy from The Final Chapter

 The Final Chapter is pretty well regarded as one of the best of the series, if not the best.
 It has Tom Savini returning to do some of his most impressive effects work.
 It has Ted White’s unhinged, feral performance as Jason.
 It has an early appearance from Corey Feldman.
 And it has Crispin Glover’s immortal dance sequence.
 Apparently he was listening to AC/DC’s “Back in Black” during his spastic, flailing antics but that’s no excuse.
 There’s no reason to think that’s not simply how Crispin Glover dances.
 What I would like to see is a film in which Jimmy escapes his tragic fate with the corkscrew in The Final Chapter and instead moves on to a repressed small town that has never known dancing.
-Enthralled by people who actually want to see his brilliant dance moves, Jimmy epileptically flails his way into their hearts.
+Enthralled by people who actually want to see his brilliant dance moves, Jimmy flails his way into their hearts.
 He brings the whole community together by teaching them all to dance exactly like him.
 Presumably it would then end with the town being quarantined to prevent an outbreak of arm waving, air kicking and general motions that accompany dancing like a dying bird.

 So, world-class stew competitions probably don’t exist, but in this movie one would.
 And it would be perfect.
 In this Ethel-starring spinoff, she would be taken out of her rural shack when her locally sold stew is nationally discovered.
 Ethel is then taken to New York to compete in a competition against the best stew makers from all over the globe to determine if she actually does make the best stew in the whole wide world.
 She would clean up in a series of Miss Congeniality style events, in which she maybe changes her shirt to a different color of flannel.
-Maybe there would even be someone plotting to take out the competition, and Ethel is on the case to make her stew and save the day at the same time, unless she just kills them all off herself.
+Maybe there would even be someone plotting to take out the competition, and Ethel is on the case to make her stew and save the day at the same time (unless she just kills everyone).
 Ethel did spend half of Part V threatening to murder everyone.
 Maybe it was only a matter of time, or maybe she would eventually discover the hero within.

 Eddie was known as the resident writer in The New Blood, but it was a joking title.
 Everybody made fun of him.
-What if his writing was actually really good?
+What if his writing was actually good?
 We would start out with Eddie having just published his promised novel, Star Mummy, which would naturally become a worldwide bestseller.
 Having never really been noticed before, Eddie finds himself addicted to the fame.
 He loves it.
 He eats it up.
 He becomes the next George Lucas and encompasses all that comes with that.
 The real money is made in the Star Mummy advertising and he loses the integrity of his vision as he becomes focused solely on the money, eventually succumbing to hard drugs and all manner of debauchery.
 After a public meltdown, Eddie has to start all over again as a struggling writer, using Tina—the telekinetic protagonist of Part VII—as inspiration for his “first” novel under his new pseudonym, Stephen King.